bummzack/silverstripe-omnipay-ui/docs/en/userdoc.md

 ### Void

 Void an authorized payment.
 This will cancel an authorized payment.
-The funds will never be charged from the payers credit-card.
+The funds will never be charged to the payers credit-card.

 When clicking the "Void" button in the CMS, a dialog will open: